Open defecation: India

-Since then, through Swachh Bharat, a two-phase program managed by the Indian government, India has constructed around 100 million additional household toilets which would benefit 500 million people in India according to the statistics provided by Indian government (Phase 1: 2014–2019, Phase 2: 2020 to 2025).
 A campaign to build toilets in urban and rural areas achieved a significant reduction in open defecation between 2014 and 2019.
 In September 2019, the Bill & Melinda Gates Foundation honored Indian leader Narendra Modi for his efforts in improving sanitation in the country.
-According to UNICEF, the number of people without a toilet was reduced from 550 million to 50 million.
-There have also been reports of people not using the toilets despite having one, although according to the World Bank, 96% of Indians used the toilets they had.
-In October 2019, Modi declared India to be "open defecation free", though this announcement was met with skepticism by experts who cited slowly changing behaviors, maintenance issues, and water access issues as obstacles that continued to block India's goal of being 100% open defecation free.
+According to UNICEF, the five-year Swachh Bharat Mission (SBM) had reduced the number of people practicing open defecation by 500 million.
+There have also been reports of people not using the toilets despite having one, although according to the Indian newspaper The Economic Times, citing government sources, 96% of Indians used the toilets they had as per a World Bank support project.
+In October 2019, Modi declared India to be "open defecation free".

 With the success of the Swachh Bharat Mission, Modi launched Phase 2 from 2020 to 2025.
 During Phase 2, the government is to focus on segregation of waste and further eliminating open defecation.

 Pakistan

-In Pakistan, sanitation facilities are available to only about 42% of the population, 65% in urban areas and 30% in rural settlements in 2009.
+In 2017–18, 94% of Pakistanis had toilet facilities (99% in urban areas, 91% in rural areas), while 6% of the population did not (1% in urban areas, 9% in rural areas).
+In 2009, sanitation facilities were available to only about 42% of the population, 65% in urban areas and 30% in rural settlements.
 In 2017, WaterAid reported that 79 million people in Pakistan lacked access to a decent toilet.
 In 2018, 12% or 26 million people in Pakistan practiced open defecation, according to UNICEF.
 As of 2022, 7% or 15.92 million people in Pakistan practice open defecation, UNICEF reported.

 United States

 An increase in homelessness and the creation of tent cities nationwide have led to an increase in open defecation because of a lack of public toilets.
-Many cities since the 1970's have closed public toilets due to concerns that homeless people would vandalize or use drugs in them.
+Since the 1970s, many cities have closed public toilets due to concerns over vandalism and drug use.

 In San Francisco, open defecation complaints for street feces increased fivefold from 2011 to 2018, with 28,084 cases reported.
 This was mainly due to the rising amount of homelessness in the city.
 San Francisco formed the Poop Patrol to deal with the problem.
 Similar problems were reported in Los Angeles and Miami.

 The Mad Pooper was the name given to an unidentified woman who regularly defecated in public places while jogging during summer 2017 in the U.S. city of Colorado Springs.